migsan/NavExercise/README.md

 * Chrome compliance is all that's required, all functions and features available in Chrome are in play.
 * Nav must be responsive.
 * Code must run after the following command, please ensure your code runs as you expect it to from a fresh checkout with these commands before submission.

-## Task runner

-The project uses grunt.js to do three main tasks:

-* Less: compiles the less file into main.css which is used by the exercise.
-* JShint: to help lint javascript error during the development.
-* Watch: to look for changes over save of the files and recompile the project.

 ```
 $ npm i && npm start